wazuh/wazuh-ansible/ansible-wazuh-agent/README.md

 Ansible Playbook - Wazuh agent
 ==============================

-This role will install and configure an Wazuh Agent.
+This role will install and configure a Wazuh Agent.

 OS Requirements
 ----------------